 Residence offers will be sent out via email starting June and will continue throughout the summer.
 Please contact Housing to discuss your application if you have not heard from us by mid-July.

 First-year students should experience living in a traditional dorm-style residence with a roommate.
 It’s a great way to meet other students, socialize and study together.
 Plus you’ll enjoy the convenience of a meal plan.
 Dorm residence is our most affordable option and cleaning services are provided in the common areas and washrooms.

 Suite-style residence is a preferred choice for upper-year students who may like to share amenities and cook and clean for themselves.

-The roommate selection module will be open between April and throughout the summer, when both of you can return to your online residence application and accept each other before Housing can confirm your room assignment together.
+The roommate selection module will be open between April and August 1, 2018, when both of you can return to your online residence application and accept each other before Housing can confirm your room assignment together.
 Please note that it is no longer accessible to students who have been offered a space.

 Housing will make every effort to accommodate your preferences, but we reserve the right to assign all residence space according to availability, suitability, fairness and need.

 - Return your signed acceptance offer letter (both pages) to the Housing Office via fax or email by the deadline specified AND

 - You are required to pay a $300 non-refundable room offer deposit online using a credit or visa debit card upon acceptance of your residence room offer.
 Your deposit is not an additional charge and will be deducted from your room fees after you move in.
 Instructions on how to pay your room deposit online will be included with your room offer.

 Students will be offered a specific room in a specific residence building.
 Students who accept their offer are accepting their specific assignment.